McEown Community Garden 2020 Registration Season

 The University Services Building (USB) Community Garden is located outside the University Services Building.
-Initiated by Grounds and maintained by grounds grown and FMD employees, the garden is a constant source of fresh fruits, vegetables, and herbs for the staff of the USB.
-Planting is a shared process in the spring time, with a co-ordinated planting party to help plant produce that has been started in the Grounds greenhouses.
+The garden is a source of fresh fruits, vegetables, and herbs for staff participating in the garden.
+Planting is a shared process in the springtime, with a co-ordinated planting party.
 At a harvest party in the fall, employees are invited to help reap the bountiful harvest of the garden to share amongst themselves and to contribute to a communal potluck.

 The USB Community Garden is located outside the University Services Building at 110 Maintenance Rd.